Banaanae/gambl2xlsx/README.md

 ## Usage

+Run `pip install xlsxwriter`

 ```
-gambl2xlsx.py input [output]
+gambl2xlsx.py [-v] [-o name] [-nh] [-g N] input

-  Input:  Path to the .gambl file
+  -v       Data is vertical instead of horizontal

-  Output: Name of the resulting .xlsx file
+  -o name  Name of the resulting .xlsx file
+           If omitted, will use the name from input
+           Will fail if file already exists

+  -g N     Number of rows (or columns if -v) between each dataset

+  input    Path to the .gambl file
 ```

 ## Note